About Leo Bird

 • People with autism can feel the need to mask (suppress their traits related to autism)

 I live by myself with only a calico cat named Carly, who I wrote about in my picture book Uncle Leo’s Cat Carly.
-I also exercise by rock climbing and lifting weights.
+I also exercise by rock climbing, ab workouts, and lifting weights.
+I record myself climbing and email the videos to my family, which is how I unintentionally inspired my niece to be a rock climber.

 This is my cat Carly.